IBM/crypto-masterkey-keystore/README.md

 # crypto-masterkey-keystore

+**FYI, this library has been migrated into an [OWASP Project](https://github.com/OWASP/SideKEK) and will from now on be maintained there**

 This repository provides an inexpensive means to protect cryptographic master keys (key encryption keys, KEKs) in a way that is resistant to some of the most common remote file exfiltration attacks.

 ## Contents